You are here

-John W. Welch is the Robert K. Thomas Professor of Law and editor-in-chief of BYU Studies, the premier Latter-day Saint scholarly journal.
-He practiced law in Los Angeles with O’Melveny & Myers, at which time he founded the Foundation for Ancient Research and Mormon Studies.
-From 1988-91, he served as one of the editors for Macmillan’sEncyclopedia of Mormonism, and he has served as the General Editor of the Collected Works of Hugh Nibley.
-He organized the bicentennial conference for Joseph Smith at the Library of Congress, and has served on the executive committee of the Biblical Law Section of the Society of Biblical Literature.
+John W. Welch is the Robert K. Thomas Professor of Law at Brigham Young University, and was for 27 years editor-in-chief of BYU Studies, the premier Latter-day Saint scholarly journal.
+He practiced law in Los Angeles with O’Melveny & Myers, at which time he founded the Foundation for Ancient Research and Mormon Studies (FARMS).
+From 1988-1991, he served as one of the editors for Macmillan’s Encyclopedia of Mormonism.
+He also has served as the General Editor of the Collected Works of Hugh Nibley for 25 years.
+He organized the bicentennial conference for Joseph Smith at the Library of Congress in 2005, and has served on the executive committee of the Biblical Law Section of the Society of Biblical Literature.

 Welch is among the most prominent pupils of Hugh Nibley, having made several important discoveries and advances regarding biblical studies, LDS scholarship, history, culture, and thought.
-His publications cover a wide range of topics, including Roman and Jewish law in the trial of Jesus, the use of biblical laws in colonial America, chiasmus in antiquity, and commentaries on the Sermon on the Mount and King Benjamin’s Speech.
+His publications cover a wide range of topics, including Roman and Jewish laws in the trial of Jesus, the use of biblical laws in colonial America, chiasmus in antiquity, and commentaries on the Sermon on the Mount and King Benjamin’s Speech.